FullPeace/WP-Dhamma-Reference/README.txt

 == Changelog ==
 0.1.2 Further cleanup of code, better descriptions
+- Added a template for Bios CPT to be used is the template is missing one.
+NOTE: Only enabled for the X theme for now.

 0.1.1 This is the nearly ready version, changes contain:
       - Bug fixes